Visual Artist, Sculptor, Kiln-Glass Specialist

-I am a creative personality originally from South Africa, residing in Belgium since 2021.
+I am a visual artist from South Africa, residing in Belgium since 2021.
 With a background in Fine Arts and a specialisation in sculpture and kiln-formed glass, my practice revolves around material-based experimentation.
-I am deeply invested in research, writing, and the development of conceptual frameworks.
-Internationally, I hold two master's degrees in Fine Arts with distinction, having pursued studies in South Africa, the Netherlands, and Belgium, which have significantly enriched my artistic perspective.
-During my bachelor's and master's degrees, I gained teaching experience as a technical assistant and part-time lecturer in the Glass department at Tshwane University of Technology.
-In 2024, I was engaged as a substitute lecturer at PXL-MAD, offering student support within the glass studio.
+Internationally, I hold two master's degrees in Fine Arts with distinction, from the Tshwane University of technology in South Africa, and from PXL-MAD in Belgium.
+During my bachelor's and master's degrees, I gained teaching experience as a technical assistant and part-time lecturer in the Glass department at Tshwane University of Technology and in 2024, I was engaged as a substitute lecturer at PXL-MAD, offering student support within the glass studio.

 Material & Landscape